Gelato and Galileo: 29 Fun Things to Do in Florence with Kids

 Each ticket is 1.50 euros.
 If you buy a carnet of 10 tickets, the price drops to 1.40 euros.
 Kids over one meter tall must pay full fare.
 Make sure to validate your ticket in the small yellow box on the bus or tram.
 It will stamp a time and date on your ticket.
 If the box is not printing properly- let the driver know.
 When this happens to us, I take a picture of the error message on the box which includes the date and time.

 All the amazing things to do in Florence with kids!
-From riding a carousel to watching a soccer match to seeing tons of Renaissance art, there’s so much to do in this beautiful Tuscan city.
+From riding a carousel to watching a soccer match to seeing tons of Renaissance art, there’s so much to do in this beautiful Tuscan city, its an excellent place for a family vacation.
 We spent a month exploring and still didn’t get to all there is to do with kids in Florence.